ingchips/ING918XX_SDK_SOURCE/examples/littleVGL/README.md

-# littleVGL
+# LittlevGL

 This example demonstrates how to:

-* Port littleVGL;
+* Port LVGL (LittlevGL);
-* Show a simple chart with littleVGL.
+* Show a simple chart with LittlevGL.

-Note: Keil 4 can't build littleVGL.
+Note: Keil 4 can't build LittlevGL.